cfinn8822/azure-start/README.md

 <img src="https://i.imgur.com/lmEIHGq.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

-  - Use the same resource group (for this example use RG-01).
+  - Use the same resource group for this example use (RG-01).
-  - Name your virtual machine however you want (for this example use VM1).
+  - Name your virtual machine however you want for this example use (VM1).
-  - Use the same region (for this example use (US) West US 3).
+  - Use the same region for this example use ((US) West US 3).
-  - Choose your "Image" (for this example use Windows 10 Pro, version 22H2 - x64 Gen2).
+  - Choose your "Image" for this example use (Windows 10 Pro, version 22H2 - x64 Gen2).
-  - Choose a "Size" (for this example use Standard_E2s_v3 - 2 vcpus, 16 GiB memory).
+  - Choose a "Size" for this example use (Standard_E2s_v3 - 2 vcpus, 16 GiB memory).
-  - Create any username and password of your choice (for this example use the username: labuser).
+  - Create any username and password of your choice for this example use the username (labuser).
   - Check the "Licensing" checkbox.
   - Click "Review + create".

     - Once validation passed, click "Create".

 <img src="https://i.imgur.com/6kpfbT9.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/oI9c0ZD.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/thpxToh.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 5) Connect to the Virtual Machine via Remote Desktop